JesseCoretta/draft-coretta-x660-ldap/README.md

   * Two logically-identical schema files are provided; one is formatted for use by 389DS (Netscape Directory), while the other is formatted for use by OpenLDAP.
   * A variety of LDIF files are made available to individuals attempting to test this specification.

+# Why does this repo exist?

+  * Allow for peer review discussions in the form of Issues
+  * Track and organize pending changes via Issues
+  * Provide helpful information and media outside of the scope of a typical internet draft

 # What has changed since last update?

   * Added `arcIRI` and `arcASN1` attribute types for certain situations